-- Frustration tolerance: The ability to accept that you don’t always get what you want and things don’t always go your way; being able to handle such experiences with grace and maturity (not throw a tantrum like a toddler).
+- Frustration tolerance: The ability to accept that you don’t always get what you want and things don’t always go your way; being able to handle such experiences with grace and maturity (not throwing a tantrum like a toddler).

 Understand that parents can only parent from their own level of awareness.
 They offer and provide what they can.
-In the same way, we can only give others what we have practiced giving ourselves.
+In the same way, we can only give others what we have practised giving ourselves.

 According to the Complex Post-Traumatic Stress Disorder (CPTSD) Foundation, signs that indicate you may have a wounded inner child include that you: